 Other conditions can cause these symptoms.
 However, if they persist or are severe, a person should ask a doctor to check them to rule out a serious condition.

-Experts do not know exactly what causes throat cancer, but some factors appear to
+Experts do not know exactly what causes throat cancer, but some factors appear to increase the risk, including:

 Getting an early diagnosis of throat cancer greatly increases the chance of effective treatment.

 A doctor will ask the person about symptoms and carry out a physical examination.
 They may use a laryngoscope, which is a tube with a camera on it, to evaluate the inside of the throat.